jeremygurr/crawl_spicy/README.md

     - monsters do 30% less damage.
     - monsters have 30% slower attack
     - 30% more potions are generated (a little less gold is generated to balance it out)
-    - starts with a heal wounds potion
+    - player starts with a heal wounds potion
   - standard:
     - monsters behave exactly as in vanilla crawl
   - challenge: